ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 - [Heroku](https://www.heroku.com/)

 This guide will help you decide which platform will get your web application to production the quickest and easiest.
-We will also learn how to use each platform by deploying a simple "Hello, world!" application written in Python with Flask for each platform provider.
+We will also learn how to use each platform by deploying a simple "Hello, world!" application written in Python with Flask to each platform provider.

 ## Prerequisites